 \subsection{Future light cones in curved space times}

 In addition to conjugate points, another important concept is the future light cone emanating from a point $p$ in the space time ($M$, $g_{\mu\nu}$).
-Given the point $p$ one has to consider all the future directed null vectors $k^\mu$ in $TM_p$ which satisfy the normalization (\ref{norma}).
-Far away from $p$ it is likely that these geodesics may form a congruence $\gamma_\sigma(\lambda)$, but for $\lambda=0$, the congruence is singular since $\gamma_\sigma(0)=p$ for every value of $\sigma$.
+Given the point $p$ this cone is constructed in terms of all the future directed null vectors $k^\mu$ in $TM_p$ which satisfy the normalization (\ref{norma}).
+Far away from $p$ these geodesics form a congruence $\gamma_\sigma(\lambda)$, but for $\lambda=0$, the congruence is singular since $\gamma_\sigma(0)=p$ for every value of $\sigma$.
 In other words, $p$ is the tip of the cone.

 Close to the point $p$ there is an open set $U$ composed by points $p'$, with their respective set of future directed null vectors $k'^\mu$ in $TM_{p'}$ which satisfy the normalization (\ref{norma}).
-When comparing geodesics emanating from different points $p$ and $p'$, one should compare not only both points but also the corresponding null vectors $k_\mu$ and $k'_\mu$.
-In some vague sense, two null geodesics $\gamma$ and $\gamma'$ are "close' when $p$ and $p'$ are at close and the corresponding vectors $k_\mu$ and $k'_\mu$ "point in similar directions".
+When comparing geodesics emanating from different points $p$ and $p'$, not only both points should be compared, but also the corresponding null vectors $k_\mu$ and $k'_\mu$.
+In some vague sense, two null geodesics $\gamma$ and $\gamma'$ are "close' when $p$ and $p'$ are close and the corresponding vectors $k_\mu$ and $k'_\mu$ "point in similar directions".
 In order to put this comparison in more formal terms, it is convenient to introduce the set $S$ defined as follows \cite{gaowald} \be\lb{s} S=\{\Lambda=(p, k^\mu)~|~ p \in M, \quad k^\mu \in TM_p,\quad k^\mu k_\mu=0, \quad k^\mu t_\mu=-1\}. \ee This set has an appropriate topology which allows to compare a pair $\Lambda=(p, k^\mu)$ with another one $\Lambda'=(p', k'^\mu)$ and to determine if they are ``close''.
 The definition implies that the vectors $k^\mu$ are all null and satisfying the normalization (\ref{norma}).